zdai-io/Pyromania-ETHParis/README.md

 - Add voting system, to add new tokens

+### Thanks

+- to Roman Semenov, Alexey Levin and Alexander Khlebuschev for math modeldiscussion
+- to Button Wallet for help with frontend

 ### Links:
 - Here is token analytics, that we made: https://docs.google.com/spreadsheets/d/1P-UbU08wB2RcWa1g7hJWoUEzLh3r-RunKxJvWFQrFq0
 - hackmd with Moon math under the hood: https://hackmd.io/QDB5LiioSjKE2H7KYPuhTQ#
 - The site posted here: https://Pyromania.io